 According to insurance data, American employers pay an estimated $1 billion every week in workers’ compensation benefits for disabling, non-fatal injuries.

 Employers, and insurance companies providing workers’ compensation insurance, don’t like paying out on claims for injured employees, and employees don’t like getting injured on the job!
-But new research shows that investing in employee wellness programs could actually drastically reduce the risk of employee injury in the workplace.
+However new research shows that investing in employee wellness programs could actually drastically reduce the risk of employee injury in the workplace.

 Wellness Programs Are a Win-win for Employers and Employees